omaradil28/CPTS451-Project/Sprints/Sprint1/Sprint_Report_1.md

  Implements a live connection so backend can communicate with the SQL database to get and store information.

- * FEAT-108 (Zachary Mullin) - User Registration
+ * FEAT-105 (Zachary Mullin) - User Registration

  Frontend of registration allowing newcomers to enter information to sign up.

- * FEAT-109 (Zachary Mullin) - User Registration Logic
+ * FEAT-108 (Zachary Mullin) - User Registration Logic

  Write the code to take form data from register.html and INSERT it into the users table.

- * FEAT-110 (Zachary Mullin) - Authentication Logic
+ * FEAT-109 (Zachary Mullin) - Authentication Logic

  Update the login and registration route to verify emails and passwords against the database instead of just redirecting.

- * FEAT-111 (Zachary Mullin) - Password Security
+ * FEAT-110 (Zachary Mullin) - Password Security

  Hash passwords so they aren't stored as plain text in your database.